1d3nt/VbWorkerServiceDeployer/README.md

 # VBWorkerServiceDeployer

 ## Overview
 **VBWorkerServiceDeployer** is a .NET 8.0 application designed to install the [VbWorkerServicePinvokeLauncher](https://github.com/1d3nt/VbWorkerServicePinvokeLauncher) service, the first project in a trilogy that showcases the power of P/Invoke for Windows API interactions.

 This project emphasizes the use of P/Invoke in the context of service installation and uninstallation, demonstrating the intricacies of interacting with Windows APIs for service management.

+A key focus of **VBWorkerServiceDeployer** is on implementing dependency injection, allowing for a flexible and testable architecture.
+Using dependency injection, we ensure that each component can be easily replaced or mocked during testing, facilitating better maintainability and scalability.

+Furthermore, we adhere to the Single Responsibility Principle, ensuring that each class in the project has a distinct and focused responsibility.
+This design choice enhances code clarity and reduces complexity, making the application easier to understand and maintain.

 ## Functionality
 This project is responsible for: